pagopa/aks-microservice-chart-blueprint/README.md

 Azure:

 - TLS certificate are present into the kv (for ingress)
-- Managed POD identity are created
+- Azure: Managed POD identity was created

 K8s: